 There is no minimum age requirement for volunteers, provided they are undertaking suitable tasks for which there is no legal minimum, they are supervised by an appropriate adult and not left alone.
+In practice this does mean that some roles are not suitable for under 18s.
 A parent or guardian must give written permission if the volunteer is under 18.